Jim Kenney: First term (2016–2020)

-Education

 Sugary drinks tax

 Kenney proposed a citywide soda tax that would raise the price of soda at three cents per ounce, originally with the intent to raise money for universal pre-k.
 At the time, it was the biggest soda tax proposal in the United States.
-Kenney promoted using tax revenue to fund universal pre-K, jobs, and development projects, which he expected would raise $400 million over five years, all the while reducing sugar intake by decreasing the demand for sugary beverages Kenney's soda tax proposal was brought to the national spotlight and divided key members of the Democratic Party.
+Kenney promoted using tax revenue to fund universal pre-K, jobs, and development projects, which he expected would raise $400 million over five years, all the while reducing sugar intake by decreasing the demand for sugary beverages.
+Kenney's soda tax proposal was brought to the national spotlight and divided key members of the Democratic Party.
 The idea of a soda tax quickly became a national issue.
 Candidates in the 2016 United States presidential election gave their take.
 Senator Bernie Sanders said that the tax would hurt the poor.
 Hillary Clinton, on the other hand, said that she was "very supportive" of the idea.
 The lobbying organization American Beverage Association took a stand against Kenney's proposal.
 The trade organization, funded by soda companies and distributors, ran local television, radio, and newspaper advertisements against the idea, claiming that the tax would disproportionately hurt the poor.
 The American Heart Association, on the other hand, has supported Kenney's efforts.
 On June 16, 2016, the soda tax passed with a 13–4 vote from City Council.
 The initial proposal of three cents per ounce was lowered to 1.5 cents per ounce.
 The tax was implemented at the start of the 2017 calendar year.